-In addition, their manufacturing uses volatile chemicals in the ecosystem representing 30% of all non-biodegradable waste.
-Yet, on average, up to 10,000 babies wear diapers before being potty-trained, for which disposable diapers can’t be recycled.
+In addition, their manufacturing uses volatile chemicals in the ecosystem, representing 30% of all non-biodegradable waste.

 Dog waste can fully decompose, taking almost a year and leaving your lawn brown and patchy.
-Dog poop is not a fertilizer like cow manure.
-Dogs eat a high protein-based diet that creates very acidic excrement or waste.
+Dog poop is not a fertilizer like cow manure, and that’s because dogs eat a high protein-based diet that creates very acidic excrement or waste.